roytang/blog/content/links/2016/06/743787448828780544/index.md

 title: ''
 ---

-[reddit] What foreigners think of the Philippines: ?sort=top
+[reddit] What foreigners think of the Philippines